People

 Sydney Bonauto

 Sydney received her BA in Neuroscience from Bowdoin College in 2023.
-During her time there she worked with Dr. Jenn Honeycutt to examine the sex-specific effects of early life adversity on affective processing of rat ultrasonic vocalization playback.
-At Tufts, Sydney is continuing her focus on affective and translational neuroscience by studying the neural factors that drive the relationship between stressors and alcohol drinking using animal models.
+At Bowdoin she worked with Dr. Jenn Honeycutt to examine the sex-specific effects of early life adversity on affective processing of rat ultrasonic vocalization playback.
+In the Weera Lab, Sydney investigates the role of extended amygdala and lateral hypothalamic circuitry in driving individual differences in stress-induced alcohol drinking.

 Olivia Brunke